A History of the Birds of Europe: Production

 The Birds of Europe was published as 84 quarto parts between 1871 and 1896.
 Each part on average contained 56 pages of text and eight plates of illustrations, and took about seven weeks to produce.
 This meant that for the 11-year duration of the project, Dresser was writing around a page of text a day on top of his commercial employment, and the main illustrator, John Gerrard Keulemans, was drawing a plate every six days.
-The publication was financed by subscription, and a year's set of 12 issues cost £6 6s; (Note: About £590 at 2019 prices calculated using MeasuringWorth.) it was promoted by a prospectus containing sample articles that was sent to potential buyers using the authors' contacts in the scientific societies, including the Zoological Society of London and the British Ornithologists' Union (BOU).
+The publication was financed by subscription, and a year's set of 12 issues cost £6 6s; (Note: About £670 at December 2025 prices calculated using Bank of England calculator) It was promoted by a prospectus containing sample articles that was sent to potential buyers using the authors' contacts in the scientific societies, including the Zoological Society of London and the British Ornithologists' Union (BOU).
 By the end of the first year, there were 237 subscribers, including King Victor Emmanuel II of Italy, Alfred, Duke of Saxe-Coburg and Gotha (by then also Duke of Edinburgh), and the Sikh Maharaja Duleep Singh.

 The text and illustrations for the main text and supplement were self-published and printed by Taylor & Francis of Fleet Street, London.
 The twelve parts issued each year were bound into temporary volumes, and when all the parts were finally published they were permanently bound into seven volumes using Morocco leather with gold tooling.
 Parts 83 and 84, containing an introduction, index, references and list of subscribers, were bound as a slim Volume 1, and the 1895–1896 supplement to the main text eventually became a ninth volume.

-The complete set's final cost was £52 10s, equivalent to about £5,000 at 2018 values.
+The complete set's final cost was £52 10s, equivalent to about £6,100 at 2025 values.
 Of the 339 copies, 69 were bought by naturalists, 31 by aristocrats, 229 by other private individuals, 67 by dealers and the rest by museums and other institutions.
 Overseas subscribers accounted for 61 of the purchased sets.
 Dresser gave 20 further sets, printed on thinner paper and without the plates of illustrations, to those who had contributed information.